 At the start of each meeting, you want to give a snapshot of your progress since you last met with your Tribe.
 By reviewing the key information and completing your Mastermind review in advance, this helps your Tribe to understand what you want to achieve and you to understand your progress and current challenges.
 We call it your “Snapshot.”

-There are 5 key steps and by quickly writing these down in advance your will better articulate what progress you have made but also be able to work out what you may need help with during the meeting.
+There are five key steps, and by quickly writing these down in advance, you will better articulate what progress you have made but also be able to work out what you may need help with during the meeting.

 Here are the five key aspects to cover:

 We like to know that we are moving forward towards our intended goals.
 Describing your wins helps you with this and also to appreciate the progress made.
 It’s never linear so don’t worry if your wins seem small in any given week.

 Example:“This week I got a new client as a result of the outreach I did a few weeks ago.”

 What are the outcomes of the actions you have taken?
 These can be either personal or business.
-Maybe a new routine or you actioned some information given to you from the Tribe.
+Maybe a new routine or you actioned some information given to you by the Tribe.
 Your outcome can be big or small – but there is ALWAYS some kind of outcome when we take action.